-Figure 1: Lipid Metabolism and Cardiometabolic Disease Research Program
+About the Lipid Metabolism and Cardiometabolic Disease laboratory

-- Identification of novel biomarkers of hepatic steatosis and inflammation.
+- Identification of novel biomarkers of fatty liver disease and progressive liver disease.

-- Understanding the importance of cholesterol in the regulation of hepatic glucose metabolism.
+- Understanding of the importance of cholesterol in the regulation of hepatic glucose metabolism.